How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Are there San Diego resident discounts on 1-Day tickets?

-The only San Diego resident discounts available are through annual passes, which are available for guests who live in zip codes 91900–92899.
-Passholders receive year-round admission to SD Zoo in addition to discounts on food and merchandise.
+The only San Diego resident discounts are available through annual passes, which are offered to guests who live in zip codes 91900–92899.
+Passholders receive year-round admission to the SD Zoo, along with discounts on food and merchandise, and free parking.

 Is the Zoo included in the Balboa Park Explorer Pass?

-No. There used to be a Parkwide Explorer Pass with One Day Zoo Admission that included visiting the Balboa Park museums for seven consecutive days AND one-day admission to the San Diego Zoo.
+No. There used to be a Parkwide Explorer Pass with One Day Zoo Admission that included seven consecutive days of admission to the Balboa Park museums AND one-day admission to the San Diego Zoo.
 This was convenient because the zoo is right next to Balboa Park.
 This pass has been paused.

 However, both the San Diego Zoo and most Balboa Park museums are included with the Go San Diego sightseeing pass.